 Oh, it gets worse.
 A few days before the 2011 earthquake, they released a trailer for Quarter of Silence... which had the clip of the ginormous amount of water from the damn advancing on the village and violently taking out the bridge.
 The movie itself came out about a month after the earthquake, in a sort of Reverse Funny Aneurysm Moment in a different way from Hilarious in Hindsight.

 Germans Love David Hasselhoff: The series—especially the manga—is very popular in Indonesia.
-As of October 2013, the translation has advanced as far as the late seventy volumes.
+As of October 2013, the translation has advanced as far as the latter seventy volumes.

 Internet Backdraft: Due to the Ran/Ai shipping wars, anyone should check their favourite forums' rules for discussions on these pairings.
 In many places comparing the pairings or even comparing the two as characters would get you banned even you're being neutral.